 Faculty advisors are responsible for assisting students with the following actions and procedures as needed:

-Instructors are to submit Academic Alerts for students in their courses when there is concern over their performance and success in the course.
-When submitted, the student and the advisor are notified via email.
+Instructors are to submit Student Action Alerts for students in their courses when there is concern over their performance, participation and success in the course or a student’s health and wellness.
+When submitted, the student and an appropriate staff member are notified via email.
 Advisors are expected to follow-up with the student and encourage the use appropriate resources to improve their chance of completing the course successfully.

 Instructors are to submit midterm grades for all students who earn a grade of C- or lower at mid-semester to prompt a warning email to the student and their advisor.
 Midterm Warnings typically are sent about a week before the withdrawal deadline so the student can make an educated decision to complete the course or withdraw.
 After discussing their academic standing with their course instructor, students should meet with their advisor to talk through the situation and evaluate any consequences of the decision either to complete the course or to withdraw.